-The story of "Essiac" pre-dates the part including Dr. Charles Brusch.
-It began decades ago when Rene Caisse heard of an herbal recipe from an elderly female patient, who was in an Ontario hospital where Rene was the head nurse.
-The recipe, containing eight herbs, was given to the woman years before by an Ojibwa medicine man.
+The story of "Essiac" didn't begin with Dr. Charles Brusch, however.
+It began decades before when Rene Caisse heard about an herbal recipe from an elderly female patient.
+This patient was staying in an Ontario hospital where Rene was working as head nurse.
+The recipe, containing eight herbs, was given to the this patient years before by an Ojibwa medicine man.
 He offered his help when he found out that the woman was suffering from breast cancer.
-The patient recovered from her cancer and saw no return during the span of the next 30 years.
+The patient recovered from her cancer utilizing this recipe and saw no return of her cancer during the span of the next 30 years.

-Rene Caisse, a nurse working in the same hospital as this patient, was astounded at the seemingly miraculous recovery from breast cancer.
-In 1922, Rene requested to have the recipe of the herbal formula the patient had used.
-Rene Caisse said that she believed the "tea" could be used to help others.
+Rene Caisse, upon hearing about this, was astounded at this seemingly miraculous recovery from breast cancer!
+In 1922 Rene requested to have the recipe of the herbal formula that the patient had used.
+Rene Caisse said that she believed the "tea" could be used to help others, too.

 Dr. Charles Brusch and Rene Caisse performed tests on mice, and also treated terminally ill patients with cancer under the watch of a team of eighteen doctors.
 Three months later, Dr. Brusch and Dr. Charles McClure, his research director, came to the conclusion that essiac "has been shown to cause a decided recession of the (cancer) mass, and a definite change in cell formation" in mice.

 Brusch also stated, "Clinically, on patients suffering from pathologically proven cancer, it reduces pain and causes a recession in the growth; patients have gained weight and shown an improvement in their general health...Remarkably beneficial results were obtained even on those cases at the 'end of the road' where it proved to prolong life and the quality of that life...The doctors do not say that essiac is a cure, but they do say it is of benefit."

 This eight herb oral essiac formula has never been published so as to protect the accuracy and ethical usage of the formula.